Past Tense (novel): Plot

-While traveling from Maine to San Diego, Jack Reacher takes a detour to the town of Laconia, New Hampshire, to visit his father Stan Reacher's childhood home.
+While traveling from Maine to San Diego, Jack Reacher takes a detour to the town of Laconia, New Hampshire, to visit his father Stan's childhood home.
 He meets Elizabeth Castle, the town clerk, and attorney/historian Carter Carrington, both of whom help him deduce that no one with the name Reacher ever lived in Laconia.
 Expanding his search, Reacher discovers that his father grew up in Ryantown, an abandoned blue-collar community built around a prosperous tin mill.
 Stan ran away at the age of seventeen to enlist in the Marines.

 At the same time, Shorty Fleck and Patty Sundstrom, two Canadian migrants looking to sell a trove of priceless comic books so they can use the money to settle in Florida, arrive in Laconia after their car breaks down.
-They take refuge at a local motel, operated by four men: Mark, Peter, Steven, and Robert.
-Through a combination of lies, gaslighting, and psychological manipulation, the owners trap Shorty and Patty in their room, thwarting their attempts to escape while preparing to welcome six guests, all of whom pay a large sum of money for what turns out to be a human bowhunting contest.
+They take refuge at a local motel operated by four men: Mark, Peter, Steven and Robert.
+Through a combination of lies, gaslighting and psychological manipulation, the owners trap Shorty and Patty in their room, thwarting their attempts to escape while preparing to welcome six guests, all of whom pay a large sum of money for what turns out to be a human bowhunting contest.

 Meanwhile, Reacher is barred from returning to Laconia after getting in two separate fights, making him the target of both a corrupt local farmer and an unnamed crime syndicate based out of Boston.
-After subduing the Boston hitmen sent to kill him at a library and subduing the farmer and his workers in a fight, Reacher and his friend Rev. Patrick Burke (who he saved earlier from being assaulted) learn that a professor at a nearby university, also named Reacher, wants to speak to him as he is the only living male descendant of his family line.
+After subduing the Boston hitmen sent to kill him at a library and subduing the farmer and his workers in a fight, Reacher and a local pastor, Rev. Patrick Burke, learn that a professor at a nearby university, also named Reacher, wants to speak to him as he is the only living male descendant of his family line.
 Castle and Carrington also disappear, with seemingly no explanation why.